 6.040.6.2.
 Appeals.
 A faculty member who has been assigned serious discipline following review by the Faculty Conduct Committee or following a finding under the Non-Discrimination Complaint Reporting and Resolution Procedure that the faculty member has violated the University's Non-Discrimination Policies may request that the Executive Vice President for Academic Affairs and Provost review the Dean's decision on appeal.
 The request for appeal must be submitted, in writing, within seven (7) calendar days of receipt of the challenged decision.
 The Dean and/or the appealing faculty member may supplement the written record if they so desire.
 In considering the appeal, the Executive Vice President for Academic Affairs and Provost shall review the written record of the proceeding and any supplemental documentation provided by either party.
-The Executive Vice President for Academic Affairs and Provost will affirm the Dean's decision unless it appears, based on the record of the underlying proceeding and all supplemental

-President for Academic Affairs and Provost determines the decision was clearly erroneous, they may reverse the discipline or modify it.
+The Executive Vice President for Academic Affairs and Provost will affirm the Dean's decision unless it appears, based on the record of the underlying proceeding and all supplemental documentation, that the decision was clearly erroneous.
+In the event the Executive Vice President for Academic Affairs and Provost determines the decision was clearly erroneous, they may reverse the discipline or modify it.
 The Executive Vice President for Academic Affairs and Provost shall notify the faculty member and Dean of the final decision in writing, within seven (7) calendar days of receiving the written request for appeal.
 There shall be no further appeals from this decision.
 The appeal documents and decision will become part of the faculty member's personnel record.

 - 6.040.6.3.
 Remediation.
 Serious discipline other than permanent removal of faculty appointment is intended to be temporary.
 Faculty members who receive serious discipline must remediate performance concerns to the satisfaction of the Dean who recommended the discipline before the discipline will be lifted.
 If a faculty member believes performance concerns have been remediated and the Dean disagrees or refuses to remove the discipline, the faculty member may appeal the question of remediation to the Executive Vice President for Academic Affairs and Provost in accordance with Section 6.040.3.2.

-A faculty member may not appeal the question of remediation before the conclusion of the initial disciplinary period. - In any case where removal for cause is the serious disciplinary action recommended by the Dean (or other appropriate administrative officer [designated by the Board of Governors]), the following due process procedure will be followed.
+A faculty member may not appeal the question of remediation before the conclusion of the initial disciplinary period. - 6.040.7.
+[Procedure in] Implementation of Permanent Removal [Cases] and Loss of Tenure.
+In any case where removal for cause is the serious disciplinary action recommended by the Dean (or other appropriate administrative officer [designated by the Board of Governors]), the following due process procedure will be followed.
 The faculty member [involved] shall be [informed] notified in writing of the proposed action for dismissal and the charges against [him or her] them, including any laws, policies, or regulations that have been violated.
 If the charges, which have caused the action for removal, are such that, in the best judgment of the [administrative officer] Dean, they interfere with the [appointee's] faculty member's duties and/or effectiveness as a teacher, the [appointee]